SouthState Corp Makes New Investment in Kellogg (NYSE:K)

 SouthState Corp bought a new position in Kellogg (NYSE:K) during the third quarter, Holdings Channel.com reports.
 The institutional investor bought 476 shares of the company’s stock, valued at approximately $30,000.

 Kellogg (NYSE:K) last released its quarterly earnings data on Thursday, November 4th.
 The company reported $1.09 earnings per share for the quarter, topping the consensus estimate of $0.95 by $0.14.
 Kellogg had a return on equity of 37.88% and a net margin of 8.86%.
 The business had revenue of $3.62 billion during the quarter, compared to analysts’ expectations of $3.54 billion.
 During the same quarter last year, the business posted $0.91 EPS.
 The business’s revenue was up 5.6% on a year-over-year basis.
-Analysts anticipate that Kellogg will post 4.13 EPS for the current year.
+Sell-side analysts predict that Kellogg will post 4.13 earnings per share for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 15th.
 Shareholders of record on Wednesday, December 1st were issued a $0.58 dividend.
 This represents a $2.32 annualized dividend and a yield of 3.44%.
 The ex-dividend date of this dividend was Tuesday, November 30th.
 Kellogg’s dividend payout ratio (DPR) is currently 63.39%.